Fiala, Hartman each score twice, Wild tops Oilers 5-1 - NewsBreak

 WORTH NOTING

 Minnesota is 26-6-1 in the last 33 games against Edmonton at Xcel Energy Center dating to Feb.
 25, 2007. ...
-Wild LW Jordan Greenway left in the first period with an upper-body injury.
-Evason said he’s unlikely to be on the team’s upcoming two-game trip. ...
+Wild LW Jordan Greenway left in the first period with an upper-body injury. ...
 Edmonton killed off all three Wild power-play chances and is 17 of 18 on penalty kills the past seven games.

 UP NEXT